These cupcakes are my new favorite holiday treat, and they're perfect for sharing.

 The first project to be finished was this baby boy daygown for a family friend who is expecting her first child.
 I smocked simple baby waves in the front of this daygown.
 The sleeves are also smocked, which gathers fabric to create a cuff and works much like elastic does but with a cleaner look.
 After I finished smocking, mom put the daygown together for me, and I took it to the baby shower this past Sunday.

-I recently rediscovered Instragram and couldn't resist posting this
+I recently rediscovered Instragram and couldn't resist posting this one of the daygown, |

 The pattern used is a The Smocked Baby Daygown pattern by Collars, Ect.
 Pattern Company.
 See the pattern here.